Geospatial analysis of toponyms in geotagged social media posts: Results

 \subsection{Core-periphery model}

-So far we have shown that the location-independent binomial model cannot account for the large variance and two-branch scaling behavior seen in empirical distribution for domestic toponyms.
-Taking a step towards reality while maintaining simplicity, we consider a location-dependent variant of the binomial model.
-Namely, we assume that the value of $p_{w, c}$ in Eq~\eqref{eq:binomial_model} can vary for different grid cell $c$.
+So far, we have shown that the location-independent binomial model cannot reproduce the large variance and two-branch scaling behavior seen in the empirical distribution of domestic toponyms.
+Let us now take a step toward realism and discuss a more flexible modeling framework to account for the empirically observed geographic distribution of toponyms.
+We consider the \emph{location-dependent} binomial model, that is, we assume that the occurrence probability $p_{w, c}$ in Eq~\eqref{eq:binomial_model} can vary for different grid cells.

-If the probability $p_{w, c}$ that a post contains toponym $w$ is to be estimated independently for each grid cell $c$, its unbiased, maximum likelihood estimator would be equal to the occurrence ratio $\phi_{w, c} = n_{w, c} / n_{\mathrm{all}, c}$.
+A straightforward implementation of the location-dependent model would be to allow the occurrence probabilities for different cells to be independent of each other.
+In this case, the value of $p_{w, c}$ can be estimated individually for each $c$ and its unbiased maximum likelihood estimator would be equal to the occurrence ratio $\phi_{w, c} = n_{w, c} / n_{\mathrm{all}, c}$.
 However, since this model has as many parameters as the number of grid cells, it provides little insight into the spatial patterns of toponym occurrence.
-Here we propose a simpler model that assumes the presence of a \emph{core}, where the toponym occurs most frequently, and \emph{periphery}, geographically distant grid cells with lower $p_{w, c}$.
-We naturally expect that the core indicates the geographical extent to which the toponym refers.
+What would be more interesting to us is a model that captures the empirical observation with a smaller number of parameters.

-Plotting the occurrence ratio $\phi_{w, c}$ against the geodesic distance $d_{w, c}$ between the center $O_w$ and cell $c$, we observe an overall decreasing trend with distance from the center (Fig~\ref{fig:core_periphery}A).
-In fact, the binned averages of $\phi_{w, c}$ as a function of distance from the center imply a power-law decay of the average occurrence ratio at locations far from the center.
-Moreover, by grouping toponyms according to administrative level, as shown in Fig~\ref{fig:core_periphery}B, one can see that the onsets of the power law differ according to the granularity of each toponym.
-For toponyms referring to higher-level administrative units, which are typically larger in area, the power-law decay starts at a larger distance, while the average occurrence ratios are relatively stable at smaller distances.
+Let us recall that the results in Fig~\ref{fig:fukuoka} suggest that a post in grid cell $c$ is more likely to contain a toponym $w$ if $c$ is within the area that $w$ refers to.
+Indeed, the occurrence ratio $\phi_{w, c}$ plotted against the geodesic distance $d_{w, c}$ between the center $O_w$ and cell $c$ shows an overall decreasing trend (Fig~\ref{fig:core_periphery}A).
+The binned averages of $\phi_{w, c}$ imply that the occurrence probability decays as a power-law function of distance from the center, especially at long distances.
+Moreover, by grouping toponyms according to their administrative level as shown in Fig~\ref{fig:core_periphery}B, one can see that the onsets of the power law differ according to the granularity of each toponym.
+For toponyms referring to higher-level units, such as regions and prefectures, which are typically larger in area, the power-law decay starts at larger distances while the average occurrence ratios are relatively stable at smaller distances.
 Conversely, toponyms denoting small administrative units, such as wards, exhibit power-law behavior starting at short distances with no noticeable plateau regime.